HUSTZL/tzlOSPNote/README.md

 *Update at 2022/3/27:* Update Chapter4(Process).
 Add many content of code in Linux2.6 and Linux0.11 and it is difficult!
 Use a SourceInsight4.0

-*Update at 2022/4/10:* Finish the Chapter4.
-And update Homework2.
+*Update at 2022/4/10:* Finish the Chapter4(Process).
+And update Homework2 which draw circle and square in the same time with Qt.

+*Update at 2022/4/11:* Finish the Chapter5(Deadlock).